Trust in our knowledge, experience & service

 In short – Yes!
-Camelot’s Thermovent fire is the most efficient open fire of its type that has HETAS approval.
+Camelot’s Thermovent fire is the most efficient open fire of its type and is CE marked.
 That means it meets the Europe wide standards on minimum efficiency.
 Thermovent fires feature a convector system which is up to 5 times more efficient than a freestanding open fire grate.

 The convector design of a Thermovent generates the movement of warm air around the room.